saikumarsura-ts/scrapping/README.md

 Scrapping Using Python
 ========================================

-This project have sevral code fpr scape the price .
+This project have sevral code for scrap the price .